Share on: Share on X fb in

 Test Day 4, Polar H10 connected to Polar Vantage M3

-As you can see from the chart below, in the water, Polar H10 chest sensor connected to Polar Vantage M3 was not able to transfer all the hearth rate data from H10 sensor to M3 sport watch efficiently.
+As you can see from the chart below, in the water, Polar H10 chest sensor connected to Polar Vantage M3 was not able to transfer all the heart rate data from H10 sensor to M3 sport watch.

-There are some gaps, but the worst thing is that the sprint maximum heart rate was lost.
-This issue was clear to me loking at the end of the training, when I do the 25 meters sprints, the maximum bpm is very low and some sprints has double spike in the bpm.
+There are some gaps, but the worst thing was that in all the sprints the maximum heart rate was lost.
+This issue was very clear to me looking at the end of the training, when I do the 25 meters sprints, the maximum bpm is very low and some sprints has double spike in the bpm.

 Conclusions